 So… back to the drawing board.
 I like the characters, the action scenes, the underlying story and the twists along the way.
 But the bad guy needed beefing up and writing his back story opened up a whole new world for me.
 Let’s just say, I wouldn’t use it as a child’s bedtime story any more.

-Carrion plays an intrinsic part of the network of novels to come and, as of March 2019, it’ll be available as an eBook in a matter of weeks.
+Carrion plays an intrinsic part of the network of novels to come.
+The eBook is now available to buy on Amazon and you can get there by clicking on the book cover.
 The paperback will take a little bit longer.
 So watch this space…

 “You can’t hide anything from me.
 Remember that.”
 There was a certain gratification in the dread he sensed in them.
 “But you’re right, I do like to leave something behind for the birds.”
 He could never explain to anyone else the surge of energy he got from that simple act, and he had no intention of trying now.
 He didn’t need to.